-With the integrated NanoJ programming language based on the Java standard, complete sequencing programs can be implemented that can be run autonomously without a superordinate controller.
+The integrated programming language NanoJ, based on the Java standard, means complete application programs can be realized on the drivers that can be executed independently without a higher-order controller.

 The programs can be created, compiled directly and written to the controller with the free NanoJEasy editor.